-ECE Graduate School
+ECE Graduate Program

 Most incoming students have undergraduate degrees in electrical engineering or computer engineering.
 Students with backgrounds in physics, mathematics, computer science and other areas are also accepted into the program.
 These students may be required to complete undergraduate electrical engineering courses prior to full graduate admission.
 For a list of suggested coursework, visit our FAQ page.

-The department is located in Rathbone Hall.
+The department is located in Engineering Hall.
 This 100,000-square-foot facility has been designed to provide an excellent academic environment.
 There are numerous well-equipped instructional and research laboratories including the Communications Lab, Signal Processing Lab, Instrumentation Lab, Microcomputer Lab, Digital Systems Lab, Audio Lab, Bioengineering Lab, Energy Systems Lab, and Solid-State Electronics Lab.

 Extensive networked computing resources are available to the department.
-The KSU Computing Center provides service with internet access.

 Graduate Program Coordinator